OscarF17/OscarF17/README.md

 - 🐧 Linux enthusiast
 - 🖥️ ICPC regional finalist

+In this profile you will find both personal and university-related projects, as well as my personal configurations files for Linux programs.

+Have a look around!

 ### Skills
-- 🐍 Python / Flask: Creating back-end applications and microservices, defining routes and endpoints to display content retrieved from a database.
+- 🐍 Python / Flask
-- 🗄️ MySQL / MariaDB: Designing and creating normalized relational databases.
+- 🗄️ MySQL / MariaDB
-- 🖥️ HTML/CSS/JavaScript: Web development.
+- 🖥️ HTML/CSS/JavaScript
-- 🏋️‍♂️ C++: Competitive programming.
+- 🏋️‍♂️ C++
-- 📱 Java / Kotlin: Basic mobile app development for Android.
+- 📱 Java / Kotlin

 ### Currently learning
 I'm always eager to learn new technologies, both inside and outside the classroom.
-Here are some of the ones I'm currently mastering:
+Here are some of the ones I'm currently learning:
 - ⚛️ Front-end development with React and TypeScript.
 - 🔗 System integration using Python and the Flask framework.

-### My projects and repositories
-In my profile, you will find repositories for the following:
-- 🧠 Personal projects created to explore and learn new technologies.
-- 🏫 University-related projects.
-- 🤓 My configuration files related to Linux.

-Have a look around!

 ### Contact me!
 - 📭 Email me at: